 The Timberframe Home (revised, 1997)

 As the timber frame revival gathered momentum, the materials and methods for building these homes evolved rapidly.
 Unity’s parent company Bensonwood was at the forefront of a flurry of innovation that improved the design, engineering, fabrication and construction of timber frame homes.
 In his third book, Tedd describes the state-of-the-art of building timber frame homes at the turn of the last century, with Bensonwood having played a key role in many of the most important developments.

 Timberframe: The Art and Craft of the Post-and-Beam Home (1999)

-Foreword by Norm Abram (host of PBS’s This Old House and New Yankee Workshop)
+Foreword by Norm Abram (former host of PBS’s This Old House and New Yankee Workshop)